Lesson Plans for Hands-on

 Making “Counterfeit” Jasper

-Imitating the texture and visual appearance of jasper stone raises questions about knowledge systems of the past and how artisans and scientists explored and explained the precious materials of the natural world.
+Imitating the texture and visual appearance of jasper stone raises questions about knowledge systems of the past, the historical meaning of imitation and “counterfeit,” and how artisans and scientists explored and explained the precious materials of the natural world.
 Making jasper involves a number of different processes and can be adapted to different class lengths, depending on how much preparation of materials is done in advance.

 Materializing Spiritual Practice: Reconstructing Burn Salve

 Reconstructing the burn salve recipe in Ms. Fr.
-640 gave the Project significant insights into the meanings of materials.
-The activity can easily be done in 1-2 hours.
+640 gave the Project significant insights into the meanings and agency of materials.
+The activity can easily be completed in 1-2 hours.

 Hands-on Lesson Plans from Research Essays in Secrets of Craft and Nature